Ivan Kozhedub: Alleged shootdown of two USAAF P-51 fighters

 In his autobiography, Kozhedub claimed to have downed two USAAF P-51 Mustang due to a friendly fire incident on 17 April 1945.
 By his account, he encountered a group of American B-17 Flying Fortresses under attack by Luftwaffe aircraft.
 His aircraft was apparently mistaken by American escort fighters for the enemy and attacked.
 Kozhedub, having no other option, defended himself by shooting down two of the P-51s.
-The story is highly suspect.
 Film footage exists that had been touted as Kozhedub's actual gun camera film from the event; however, the footage was shot using Zeiss equipment, which was used primarily by the Luftwaffe.